UCPI Daily Report, 5 Nov 2020

 It seems that neither prosecutors nor the courts were aware of any spycops’ involvement.
 These officers had access to the defendants’ legal activity.
 This is secret police overriding the rule of law with nobody approving it but themselves.

-Allegations of Bob Lambert’s involvement in the 1987 firebombing of Debenham’s in Harrow were first made in 2012.
+Allegations of Bob Lambert’s involvement in the 1987 burning of Debenham’s in Harrow were first made in 2012.
 Four years later the Met said they were undertaking a criminal investigation.
 Four more years later, in October 2020, and the Met said they still haven’t finished their investigation.

 STOP HUNTINGDON ANIMAL CRUELTY